-- I. General - A. A taxpayer must satisfy the Statutory Thresholds at one Location within a 12-month period (a period of 365 or 366 consecutive days, as the case may be) ending not later than the close of the calendar year first following the calendar year in which the Pre-Approval Letter is issued.
-The 12-month period within which the Statutory Thresholds are satisfied can coincide with a taxpayer's taxable year or can "straddle" two taxable years.
-In the latter case, first-year credits may be claimed either in the taxable year in which the Statutory Thresholds are met or the taxable year in which the 12-month period terminates.
-The taxable year within which both Statutory Thresholds are met is the first taxable year in which the 12-month period terminates.
-Thus, when the 12-month period straddles a taxpayer's taxable year, the initial first-year tax credits claimed by a taxpayer may reflect job creation that exceeds 12 calendar months.
-As a result, when taking into consideration additional first-year tax credits which may be claimed by a taxpayer in its two succeeding taxable years, job creation generating first-year credits may exceed three years or 36 months.
-See the Example in Appendix A. - B. The Authority utilizes the most recent Occupational Employment Statistics (OES) data issued by the Arizona Department of Administration https://laborstats.az.gov/ to determine the population numbers of a city, town or county and, hence, in determining the relevant Statutory Thresholds in the case of a Location in an Urban Area or Rural Area. - C. A taxpayer's actual Job Creation and Capital Investment work together in a tiered framework for determining the applicable Statutory Thresholds.
-They are as follows: - In an Urban Area: - Capital Investment of at least \$5 million and create at least 25 net new QEPs that pay compensation at least equal to 100% of the County Median Wage, or - Capital Investment of at least \$2.5 million and create at least 25 net new QEPs that pay compensation at least equal to 125% of the County Median Wage, or - Capital Investment of at least \$1 million and create at least 25 net new QEPs that pay compensation at least equal to 150% of the County Median Wage, or - Capital Investment of at least \$500,000 and create at least 25 net new QEPs that pay compensation at least equal to 200% of the County Median Wage. - In a Rural Area: - Capital Investment of at least \$1 million and create at least 5 QEPs that pay compensation at least equal to 100% of the County Median Wage, or - Capital Investment of at least \$500,000 and create at least 5 QEPs that pay compensation at least equal to 125% of the County Median Wage, or
+- I. General - A. A taxpayer must satisfy the Statutory Thresholds at one Location within a 12-month period (a period of 365 or 366 consecutive days as the case may be) ending not later than the close of the calendar year first following the calendar year in which the Pre-Approval Letter is issued.
+The 12-month period within which the Statutory Thresholds are satisfied can coincide with a taxpayer's taxable year or can "straddle" two taxable years; however, in the latter case, first-year tax credits cannot be claimed until the close of the taxpayer's taxable year within which the 12-month period expires.
+The taxable year within which both Statutory Thresholds are met is the first taxable year in which tax credits can be claimed.
+Thus, in the situation in which the 12-month period straddles a taxpayer's taxable year, the initial first-year tax credits claimed by a taxpayer may reflect job creation that exceeds 12 calendar months.
+As a result, when taking into consideration additional first-year tax credits may exceed three years or 36 months.
+See the Example in Appendix A. - B. Commerce utilizes the most recent Occupational Employment Statistics (OES) data issued by the Arizona Department of Administration at: http://azstats.gov/occupational-employment-statistics.aspx to determine the population numbers of a city, town or county and, hence, in determining the relevant Statutory Thresholds in the case of a Location in a Metro Area or any other Location.